mfvianna/emtm/README.rst

 prefix" for mtm when modified with *control* (see below).
 By default, this is `g`.

-Once inside mtm, things pretty much work like any other terminal.
+Once inside emtm, things pretty much work like any other terminal.
 However, mtm lets you split up the terminal into multiple virtual terminals.

 At any given moment, exactly one virtual terminal is *focused*.
 It is